svdeepak90/ToDoListApp/README.md

-# Angular 17 ToDO-List project: CRUD with Json-server
+# Angular 17 AuthGuard protected TODO-List project: CRUD with Json-server

 Created Login Page to view the to-do page after logged in